zhimibuwu/BDD-Assignment/README.md

 3. Run your tests using ```lettuce tests/features/calculator_volume.feature``` and ```lettuce tests/features/calculator_factorial.feature```.
 The tests should fail.

-4. In the app directory, open calculator.py and implement the volume and factorial functions.
+4. In the app directory, open calculator.py and finish implementing the volume and factorial functions.

 5. Run the two feature tests again.
 This time, they should pass.